 I have difficulty walking long distances.
 Will I be able to fully participate in Orientation?

-A walking campus tour is part of the orientation program; however we are not equipped to provide transportation assistance (Such as wheelchairs or golf carts).
-If you are coming to Orientation and you have any permanent or temporary disabilities or special needs which may require advance arrangements for assistance, please contact Northeatern's Student Disability Services (SDS) at (773) 442-4595 or email SDS@neiu.edu at least 2 weeks before your orientation date.
+A walking campus tour is part of the orientation program. *Note: We are not equipped to provide transportation assistance (such as wheelchairs or golf carts).
+If you are attending Orientation and have any disability or require special accomodations, please contact Northeatern's Student Disability Services (SDS) at (773) 442-4595 or email SDS@neiu.edu at least 2 weeks before your orientation date.

 Once I leave Orientation, where do I go for help?

+The simple answer is EVERYONE!
 Advisors, faculty, counseling staff, administrative staff, students and many others are all ready to help you!
-Also, the NEIU Homepage is a great source of information, if you have questions regarding academics, Financial Aid, Student Involvement, etc. Conducting a search is easy.
-We have so many great resources on campus just waiting to be used!
+The NEIU Homepage is a great source of information, if you have questions regarding Academics, Financial Aid, Student Involvement, etc. Conducting a search is easy.
+We have many great resources on campus just waiting for you to call!